skypilot-org/skypilot/docs/source/serving/update.rst

-.. _update:
+.. _serve-update:

 Update
 ===========

-SkyServe supports rolling update for your services.
+SkyServe supports update for your services.
 Use ``sky serve update`` to update an existing service:

 .. code-block:: console